backyardbiomech/qtiConverter/README.md

 ```
 changing the path to your text file as needed.
 You can add `--sep ')'` if you use parentheses after your question numbers and answer letters.

 2. The output will be a zip folder that is named for the text file + "\_export".
 E.g., if your text file is `exam1.txt`, the folder will be `exam1_export.zip`.
-This is the folder you will import in Canvas, and it *should* include all of your images and questions.
+This is the zip you will import in Canvas, and it *should* include all of your images and questions.

 ## Canvas Importing and Quiz Making Process

-1. in Canvas, go to `Course settings > Import course content`.
+1. In Canvas, go to `Course settings > Import course content`.
 Select `QTI .zip file`.
 Choose the zip file from your computer.
     + You don’t need to select a question bank in Canvas.
-This will create a new question bank and a quiz with the name you input in the python script.
+It will automatically create a new question bank and a quiz with the name you input in the python script.
     + Note that the default options also mean that it will not overwrite any questions or banks you already have.
 So you if import multiple times (or different folders with the same name), you will end up with multiple question banks and quizzes with the **same name** in Canvas!
 This can get very confusing.

 2. Click import and wait for it to finish!
 All of the questions will show up in your course test banks (go to quizzes, click the three dots that mean “more options”, and manage question banks).